Proca Server API

 • HTTP Basic Auth header with email + password: Authorization: Basic base64-encoded-user:password

-• JWT token - if configured; tested with Zero Trust Proxy and GoTrue/Supabase: Authorization: eyJWT-token-JWTJWTJWTJWTJWTJWTJWT
+• JWT token - if configured; tested with Zero Trust Proxy and GoTrue/Supabase: Authorization: Bearer eyJWT-token-JWTJWTJWTJWTJWTJWTJWT

 Errors